Feature Service applyEdits on Multiple Layers

 // construct FeatureLayers

-flayer1 = new FeatureLayer("http://MyServer/arcgis/rest/services/MyServiceFolder/MyService/0");
+flayer1 = new FeatureLayer("https://MyServer/arcgis/rest/services/MyServiceFolder/MyService/0");

-flayer2 = new FeatureLayer("http://MyServer/arcgis/rest/services/MyServiceFolder/MyService/1");
+flayer2 = new FeatureLayer("https://MyServer/arcgis/rest/services/MyServiceFolder/MyService/1");

 // call applyEdits